 Today, I want to talk about how to be a better military leader.

 I will share 20 tips you can follow to be a more effective and more respected military leader.
 Many of these things are common sense, yet people still mess it up.

-No one is born a leader, and no one hones their leadership skills overnight.
+Leadership is an art.
+No one is born a leader, and no one develops and masters their leadership skills overnight.
 It’s a process that requires experience, an open mind, and a lasting commitment.

 If you want to know how to be a better military leader, following the tips mentioned below will definitely point you in the right direction.
 The tips are listed in no particular order.

-# 2 Recognize and Reward Your Team
+# 2: Recognize & Reward Your Team

 The need to feel appreciated is one of the deepest human needs.